Database / Reports for Electronic Health Records: Certificate

-The 33-credit-hour Database/Reports for Electronic Health Records certificate can be completed in as little as two full-time semesters and offers courses in both health administration and computers.
+The 33-credit-hour Database/Reports for Electronic Health Records certificate can be completed in as little as two or three full-time semesters and offers courses in both health administration and computers.
 Courses include medical terminology, ethics, health information science, computer applications, databases, computer security, and more.
 Graduates will be prepared to enter the electronic health records field as entry-level database specialists.

 Certify Your Skills

 Successful completion of this course prepares the student for the Access Microsoft Office Specialist Certification exam.